What to do if Your Child has Been Injured in a Car Accident

 If your child has been injured, you may want to consider seeking legal help to pursue compensation for any damages they’ve sustained.
 Your child has the same legal rights that an adult would have in pursuing a car accident claim.
 Under the law, a parent can pursue a claim on behalf of their child.
 Parents are also entitled to compensation for the money they have paid for the child’s medical bills.
 Even if you were not the driver of the car involved in the accident, your car insurance will still cover your child.
 In addition, if your child was seriously injured, you may be able to pursue a claim against a negligent driver.

 It is important to seek legal help as soon as possible after an accident.
+Especially in accidents where the child darted into traffic or was the pedestrian.
 Younger children may not be able to recall what happened during an accident, so it is important to track down witnesses that can describe what happened.
 Give the attorney time to investigate the accident.

 Contact a Florida Accident Attorney